This post may contain affiliate links.

 Grease and line: Grease the tin very well with extra oil and line the base with baking paper or parchment.

-Cool your sponge: Allow cooling time to your method in the recipe.
-The sponge should be topped when they’re completely cold.
+Cool your sponges: Allow cooling time to your method in the recipe.
+The sponges should be topped when they’re completely cold.

 Nutrition